mattermost/docs/source/cloud/cloud-guest-accounts.rst

 Disabling Guest Accounts
 ------------------------

 To disable the Guest Accounts feature, go to **System Console > Authentication > Guest Access (Beta) > Enable Guest Access** and select ``False``.
-In versions prior to 5.18, current Guest Accounts will remain active until guest users are manually marked ``inactive`` in **System Console > User Management > Users**.
+Current Guest Accounts will remain active until guest users are manually marked ``inactive`` in **System Console > User Management > Users**.

-From 5.18, if you're using AD/LDAP and the Guest Access setting is disabled, the Guest Filter and existing guest users in System Console are deactivated.
+If you're using AD/LDAP and the Guest Access setting is disabled, the Guest Filter and existing guest users in System Console are deactivated.
 Additionally, no new guests can be invited or added using the filter as an authentication method.
 If a previous guest's credentials match the user filter (the only filter which is active when Guest Access is disabled), they will be reactivated and promoted to a member user upon their next login.

 To disable the Guest Accounts feature, go to **System Console > Authentication > Guest Access (Beta) > Enable Guest Access** and select ``False``.
-In versions prior to 5.18, current Guest Accounts will remain active until guest users are manually marked ``inactive`` in **System Console > User Management > Users**.
+Current Guest Accounts will remain active until guest users are manually marked ``inactive`` in **System Console > User Management > Users**.

 Similarly, for SAML, when the Guest Access setting is disabled, the Guest Attribute and existing guest users in System Console are deactivated.
 Additionally, no new guests can be invited or added using the attribute as an authentication method.
 If a previous guest's credentials match the user attribute (the only attribute which is active when Guest Access is disabled), they will be reactivated and promoted to a member user upon their next login.

 You can disable individual guest accounts in **System Console > User Management** via **Manage Members**.
-From version 5.18, when a single Guest Account is disabled or the feature is disabled, the guest will be marked as ``inactive``, be logged out of Mattermost, and all their sessions will be revoked.
+When a single Guest Account is disabled or the feature is disabled, the guest will be marked as ``inactive``, be logged out of Mattermost, and all their sessions will be revoked.

 Reinstating Guest Accounts
 --------------------------